 – Olasehinde, E.F., Adesina, A.S., Fehintola, E.O., Badmus, B.M., Aderibigbe, A.D., (2012).
 Corrosion Inhibition Behaviour for Mild Steel by Extracts of Musa sapientum Peels in HCl Solution: Kinetics and Thermodynamics Study.
 IOSR J. A. Chem.
 2 (6), 15–23

-I studied at the University of Dundee receiving the Bachelor of Science degree in microbiology.
-During my studies I carried out several projects in Dr Sarah Coulthurst lab, whose group focuses on studying the type VI secretion system in Serratia marcescens.
-During my PhD project, I will investigate how metabolism regulates RNA modifications in C. elegans.
+I studied at the University of Dundee, receiving a Bachelor of Science degree in microbiology.
+During my studies, I carried out several projects in Dr Sarah Coulthurst’s lab, whose group focuses on studying the type VI secretion system in Serratia marcescens.
+I will investigate how metabolism regulates RNA modifications in C. elegans during my PhD project.

-I completed my bachelor’s (BSc) program at the University of Dundee, Scotland, in Biological Sciences (Bioinformatics) with a particular interest in bioinformatics.
+I completed my BSc at the University of Dundee, Scotland, in Biological Sciences, focusing on bioinformatics.
 Through the James Black student internship in the Holden Lab at the James Hutton Institute, I had an opportunity to contribute to a project which aimed to improve the new practice of producing foods and medicines, the vertical farms.
-I completed my honours project in the Simpson Lab in the division of gene regulation and expression focusing on the identification and characterization of non-coding RNAs in the plant model Arabidopsis thaliana.
-During my PhD, I will study how expression of genes change in the absence of RNA modifications and how we can use sequencing methods to identify modified RNAs.
+I completed my honours project in the Simpson Lab in the division of gene regulation and expression, focusing on identifying and characterising non-coding RNAs in the plant model Arabidopsis thaliana.
+I will use RNA sequencing technologies during my PhD to study RNA modifications and splicing.